MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 12. In the **Sign in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.

-13. On the **Enter password** window, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in**.
+13. On the **Enter password** window, enter the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in**.

 14. If a **Welcome** window appears, select the X to close it.

-15. In Joni’s **Inbox** in **Outlook on the web**, open the email that Alex just sent her by selecting the email in the Inbox.
+15. In Joni’s **Inbox** in **Outlook on the Web**, open the email that Alex just sent her by selecting the email in the Inbox.

 16. Select the attached file to open it.

 17. In the **Your privacy option** dialog box that appears, select **Close**.
-Review the document, note the watermark specificed in the **Project - Falcon** policy do not display by default.
-To view the custom watermark, select the **View** tab and then in the menu select **Reading View**.
-Alternatively, in the real world, you could use the Word Desktop App which would display these by default. <br/>
+Note how the document appears in the Reading View in **Word on the Web**.
+Review the document, noting the watermark specificed in the **Project - Falcon** policy. <br/>

 	Once you have finished reviewing the document, close the **ProtectedDocument1** tab.

-18. This will return you to **Outlook on the web** with the email still displayed in the right-hand pane.
+18. This will return you to Joni's mailbox in **Outlook on the Web** with the email still displayed in the right-hand pane.
 In the body of the email, the document appears in a tile.
 You want to download the document.
 Select the down arrow that appears on the right-side of the tile, and in the menu that appears, select **Download**.

+after downloading, select the Windows Start icon on the bottom left corner of the taskbar.
+In the list of apps, select Office (or select the Office tile that appears on the Start window).
+In the Welcom to the Microsoft 365 app window that appears, select Sign in.
+In the Let's get you signed in window, select Work or school account and then select Continue.

 19. Once the file has finished downloading, in the notification bar, select **Open file** that appears below the file name.